Bavalpreet/PitchIQ/README.md

 ### About the Project

-V.I.S.I.O.N is an intelligent video analysis system that leverages Google Cloud AI services to analyze video content from YouTube links.
+PitchIQ is a next-generation intelligent video analysis and presentation evaluation platform that leverages Google Gemini AI to provide comprehensive insights from YouTube videos.
+Whether you're analyzing content, evaluating presentations, or scoring pitches, PitchIQ delivers actionable feedback powered by advanced multimodal AI.
 The system provides:

 - **Video Content Analysis**: Deep understanding of both visual and audio content
 - **AI-Powered Insights**: Extracts meaningful information from videos using advanced AI models